salu133445/musicgpt/README.md

 # Music Generative Pretrained Transformer

-We aim to scale up music transformer models using the largest symbolic music dataset available.
+We aim to scale up music transformer models to the largest symbolic music dataset available.

 ## Prerequisites